by: Better Not Younger September 01, 2021 3 min read

-We face new and sometimes unexpected hair-care challenges as we age: graying, dryness, brittleness.
+We face new and sometimes unexpected hair-care challenges as we age: graying, dryness, and brittleness.
 Worst of all?
-Most of us will have some degree of hair loss and thinning to deal with during and after menopause.
+Most of us will have some hair loss and thinning to deal with during and after menopause.

 Because of body chemistry fluctuations during and after menopause, our nutritional requirements change as we age.
 We need fewer calories than when we were younger, so we're likely to eat less and take in fewer nutrients.